Garnish:

 3 Once everything is ready, cut all these vegetables into a mirepoix (small dice).

-4 Place the casserole over medium heat with 2 tablespoons of rapeseed oil and 30 g of butter.
+4 Place the casserole over medium heat with 2 tablespoons of rapeseed oil and 1.1 oz (30 g) of butter.
 When the butter has melted, add your mirepoix along with the garlic cloves, peas, a little thyme flower and the 2 bay leaves.
 Season lightly with salt and pepper, cover and let sweat on low heat for 15 minutes.
 You will already notice the wonderful aromas filling your kitchen.

 5 Next, add the lamb pieces and cover for another 5 minutes.
 Pour water until it reaches about 5 cm above this mixture, then add your white beans and tomatoes cut into large chunks or whole tinned tomatoes.
 Season with coarse sea salt and freshly ground pepper.
 Let cook for 1 hour at a gentle simmer.
 15 minutes before the end, add the peeled potatoes cut into large cubes and adjust the seasoning.